How to Treat Itchy Skin

 4. Aloe Vera⁴

 This hydrating plant is an effective treatment for a variety of dry skin problems, including psoriasis⁵.
 Not only does aloe vera gel have anti-inflammatory effects⁶, its cooling benefits can relieve pain from burns or scratches.
-Pop an aloe vera leaf into the refrigerator before applying the gel to maximize its cooling properties, or find lotions like Vaseline® Intensive Care™ Aloe Soothe Lotion.
+Pop an aloe vera leaf into the refrigerator before applying the gel to maximise its cooling properties, or find products like Vaseline® Intensive Care™ Aloe Soothe Lotion.
 Avoid applying onto an open wound.

 While some at-home remedies may suggest baking soda for itchy skin, the household substance might not be the best solution.
 Past reports found that the overuse of baking soda for itchy skin can lead to more serious skin problems⁷.

 If none of these solutions work, and the problems persist, go to your doctor to identify the underlying causes.
 Your doctor may prescribe medicated creams and ointments to relieve the itchiness.

 Treating the underlying causes of itchy skin is the first step to avoid this annoyance for good, but here are a few ways to keep itchy skin at bay.